mfthomps/Labtainers/docs/labdesigner.md

   1) the program that was invoked;
   2) whether the artifict is in stdin or stdout
-  3) the line containing the artifact
+  3) the line containing the artifact, and a token within that line.
-  4) a token within that line.
+  4) ad-hoc properties, such as the quantity of lines in the stdin file.

 Each identified artifact is given a symbolic name.
 A named artifact is referred to herein as a *result*, which is then referenced in the goals.config file to assess whether it is an expected value.